 Foods high in carbohydrates should be avoided or limited.
 The following foods should be reduced or completely avoided while on a ketogenic diet.

 - Fruit, with the exception of berries

 - Low-fat or diet products

 - Root vegetables and tubers

 - Condiments that contain sugar

 DISCLAIMER: As a Certified Health Coach, I only recommend a keto diet for short term purposes.
 Maybe you need a boost before you start a weight loss program, you have that last bit of weight to lose because you hit a plateau or you have an event coming up and need fast results….these would be the only reasons I would ever suggest a keto plan.
 There is not enough evidence or data that has been made available about the long term results of how keto can affect your body.
 The reality is – keto is not sustainable or realistic.
 Your brain needs carbs for fuel…period.
 Yes your body can use fat for fuel for exercise but science has proven that you need proper carbohydrates for brain function.
 Please do your research and know that everyone is different in how they respond to keto and you absolutely have to follow it the right way to get the results you want.

 The ketogenic diet offers plenty of benefits, but, as with many eating plans, requires a change in mindset.
 Consider giving it a test run for a few weeks to see if it is for you, and reap the rewards!

-If you would like to learn more about my Ketogenic meal plan complete with a grocery list and meal prep guide, just click here and select ‘Ketogenic Meal Plan’.
+If you would like to learn more about my 21 Day Keto Challenge, just click here and learn how you can be successful in your weight loss goals.
 If you have other dietary needs or restrictions, I have options to create a customized meal plan specific to you…click here to set up a session.
 Or email me with any questions.